 In today’s hyper-competitive business environment, the difference between success and failure lies in the talent and diverse skill set of your workforce.
 There are approximately 500,000 working age adults with intellectual disabilities or ASD.
 This untapped workforce can help address current labour shortages while making businesses stronger, more diverse and more productive.

 As a national strategy to develop inclusive and effective labour markets, RWA will:

-- Connect and support employers, persons with intellectual disabilities or ASD and local, provincial and national community agencies
+- Connect and support employers, persons with an intellectual disability or ASD and local, provincial and national community agencies

-- Promote understanding and awareness among employers and the general public as to the business value of hiring people with intellectual disabilities or ASD
+- Promote understanding and awareness among employers and the general public as to the business value of hiring people with an intellectual disability or ASD

 - Complement and enhance the capacity of community employment service delivery organizations by connecting them to new employer demand

 - Information about why hiring a person with an intellectual disability or ASD is good for business

 - Individualized assistance to help you become a more inclusive employer

 - Assistance in identifying persons with an intellectual disability or ASD to address labour force needs in your company